Topological and Geometric filtration for products: Introduction

 It has been shown in \cite{Friedlander2} that the Grothendieck Standard conjecture B holds for all smooth projective varieties implies that the Friedlander-Mazur conjecture holds for all smooth projective varieties.
 The inverse implication has been shown in \cite{Beilinson}.
 However, it is still an open problem at this moment whether the Grothendieck Standard conjecture B holds for $X$ and the Friedlander-Mazur conjecture holds for $X$ are equivalent or not for a given smooth projective variety $X$.

 The Friedlander-Mazur conjecture holds for smooth projective varieties of dimension less than or equal to two but it remains open for threefolds in general.
 However, it has been verified for some cases in dimension three or above.
-For example, it holds for cellular varieties for which the Lawson homology are shown to be the same as the singular homology (see \cite{Lawson1}, \cite{Lima-Filho}); it holds for general abelian varieties (see \cite{Friedlander2}) or abelian varieties for which the generalized Hodge conjecture holds (see \cite{Abdulali}); it holds for smooth projective varieties for which the Chow groups in rational coefficients are isomorphic to the corresponding singular homology groups in rational coefficients by using the technique of decomposition of diagonal (cf. \cite{Voineagu}).
+For example, it holds for cellular varieties for which the Lawson homology are shown to be the same as the singular homology (see \cite{Lawson1}, \cite{Lima-Filho}); it holds for general abelian varieties (see \cite{Friedlander2}) or abelian varieties for which the generalized Hodge conjecture holds (see\cite{Abdulali}); it holds for smooth projective varieties for which the Chow groups in rational coefficients are isomorphic to the corresponding singular homology groups in rational coefficients by using the technique of decomposition of diagonal (cf. \cite{Voineagu}).
 It was also shown to hold for threefold $X$ with $h^{2,0}(X)=0$ (see \cite{Hu}).
 It also holds for \emph{any} abelian threefold.
 This and a survey of these materials, including its relation to the Grothendieck Standard conjecture B and the Generalized Hodge conjecture, can be found in the appendix of \cite{Hu2}.

-The main purpose in this paper is to show that the Friedlander-Mazur conjecture holds for a sequence of projective varieties.
+The main purpose in this paper is to show that the Friedlander-Mazur conjecture holds for a sequence of projective varieties in low dimensions.
 In Theorem \ref{Thm3.5} the Friedlander-Mazur conjecture is shown to hold for the product of a smooth projective curve and a smooth projective surface.
-In Theorem \ref{Thm3.6}, the Friedlander-Mazur conjecture is shown to hold for the product of two smooth projective surfaces.
-In Theorem \ref{Thm3.10}, the Friedlander-Mazur conjecture is shown to hold for the product of arbitrary number of smooth projective curves.
+In Theorem \ref{Thm2.7}, the Friedlander-Mazur conjecture is shown to hold for the product of an elliptic curve and a smooth projective variety of dimension three which satisfies $H^{3,0}=0$, the Grothendieck standard conjecture B and generalized Hodge conjectures.
 We also show that the Friedlander-Mazur conjecture is stable under the surjective morphism (see Proposition \ref{Prop6.2}).
-As a corollary, we show that the Friedlander-Mazur conjecture holds for all Jacobian varieties of smooth projective curves and the moduli space of stable vector bundles of coprime rank and degree over any smooth projective curve.
 We show that the Friedlander-Mazur conjecture holds for uniruled threefolds and smooth unirational varieties of arbitrary dimension in certain range of indices.
 We also observe that the motivic invariants can not be used to distinguish rational varieties and the unirational varieties.